 Interns should have some experience or active interest in social movements related to farming and food production.Due to the vast and varied nature of the work of ECVC, the work for both interns involves a lot of topics and skills, with scope for individuals to pursue and explore areas of ECVC’s work that is of personal interest to them, as well as learn and develop new skills and interests.
 Specific task division depends heavily on the calendar of events.

 Interns will get an opportunity to really get involved with the movement and engage with ideas such as food sovereignty, sustainable food production and fighting for the rights of peasants.
 Engaging and identifying with the values of ECVC is a key part of the dynamic of the team and the work that we do, and an internship is a great opportunity to develop this alongside professional skills and knowledge.
 Furthermore, when in Brussels, interns will have the opportunity to participate in the rich social and cultural events organized in and around the city by our members and network.

-Trainees for ECVC in Brussels, will have a unique opportunity to gain first-hand insight into the work of the largest peasant grassroots movement in Europe- and in the world through La Via Campesina.
+Interns will have the opportunity to gain first-hand insight into the work of the largest peasant grassroots movement in Europe (and around the world, through La Via Campesina).
 The work will include participating in regional meetings, contributing to our campaigns regarding GMOs, free trade agreements, the dairy crisis, the Common Agricultural Policy, access to land and many others.
-Through their involvement with ECVC, the trainee will also get a practical look at the decision making process in some of the main regional and international institutions such as the European Parliament, the EU Council, the European Commission, the Food and Agricultural Organization of the United Nations (FAO), and the UN Human Rights Council.
-More important, though, the trainee will engage with the militant base of ECVC and help improve the internal communication of the movement.
+Through their involvement with ECVC, the intern will also get a practical look at the decision-making process in some of the main regional and international institutions such as the European Parliament, the EU Council, the European Commission, the Food and Agricultural Organization of the United Nations (FAO), and the UN Human Rights Council.
+More importantly though, the trainee will engage with the activist base of ECVC and help improve the internal communication of the movement.

 Is there financial compensation?